anhvth/WKaraokeMaker/README.md

 ## Limitation
-* The current model only trained on Vietnamese dataset
+* The current model only trained on Vietnamese music dataset
 * Length of the audio must be less than 30s